 Having credit cards and installment loans with a good payment history will help your credit scores.
 If your credit history has been limited to only one type of credit it does not show how well you manage your overall credit picture.
-Installment loans can be a mortgage, car or personal loan and even a student loan is considered an installment loan.
-If you are unable to qualify for a personal loan consider a secured personal loan from a bank or credit union.
-They report to the credit bureaus just like an unsecured personal loan.
+Installment loans can be a mortgage, car, or personal loan and even a student loan is considered an installment loan.
+Direct lenders that cater to poor credit can help in getting an installment loan reporting to your credit reports.

 5. Have something positive for FICO to calculate.